themediagrid.com, 47RT8V, DIRECT, 35d5010d7789b49d

 Are you a black gay man who enjoys traveling?
 Check out this blog post of 23 black gay travel destinations and gay cities

-Best black gay travel destinations
+23 best black gay travel destinations

-Atlanta, Georgia
+1. Atlanta, Georgia

-Atlanta is a black gay mecca. it has one of the highest concentrations of black LGBT persons.
+Atlanta is a black gay mecca.
+In the United States, it has one of the highest concentrations of black LGBT persons.
 And so many SGL men visit and travel there to network with other gay men of color.
 There are tons of black gay events and parties organized in Atlanta where you’ll find tons of influencers.
 There is even a barbershop called the Grain Grooming Studio which caters to the LGBTQ community!
 Even during the COVID-19 pandemic, indoor parties have been organized by black gay promoters.

-Washington D.C
+3. Washington D.C

 I’ve been to Washington DC a couple of times and enjoyed the times I’ve been there.
 DC is considered the mecca for the elite black gays and a black gay travel destination during DC Black Pride.
 You’ll find a lot of fashionable professional black gay single men in that city.
-What I love the most about D.C. is the brunch scene.
+What I love the most about D.C is the brunch scene.
 I remember going there for DC Black Pride and the brunches were lit.

 The Beacon Hotel was one of the spots I went to and I saw an assembly line of all types of gay men including short, tall, dark-skinned, light-skinned (my weakness), etc. Prior to COVID the black gay party scene was lit.
-All throughout the week, even on Sunday black gay events would take place.
+All throughout the week, even on Sunday’s black gay events would take place.
 Legendary party promoter Darryl Wilson would finish off the weekend with his grandiose Sunday night parties at the Park.
-The club party scene isn’t as active as before due to COVID but I guarantee you that once the pandemic is over the black gay social scene is going to be lit!
+The club party scene isn’t as active as before due to COVID but I guarantee you once the pandemic is over the black gay social scene is going to be lit!
 If you’re single and looking to mingle check out Washington D.C.

-Los Angeles, Cali
+4. Los Angeles, Ca

 In Los Angeles, you’re more likely to interact with white gay men but you’ll also find gay men of color.
 There are two big black gay event producers Famous Ross and Brandon Anthony in Los Angeles.
 There used to be a black gay bar named Jewel’s Catch One in Los Angeles.
 Catch One was one of the oldest black gay bars in the US and had a lot of history.